-Specific committees responsible for liquidity governance include the Firmwide Asset Liability Committee ("ALCO") as well as line of business and regional ALCOs, and the CTC Risk Committee.
+Specific committees responsible for liquidity governance include the the firmwide Asset Liability Committee ("ALCO") as well as line of business and regional ALCOs, and the CTC Risk Committee.
 In addition, the Board of Directors' Risk Policy Committee ("DRPC") reviews and recommends to the Board of Directors, for formal approval, the Firm's liquidity risk tolerances, liquidity strategy, and liquidity policy at least annually.
-For further discussion of ALCO and other risk-related committees, see Enterprise-wide Risk Management on pages 71-75 of the 2016 Form 10-K.
+For further discussion of ALCO and other risk-related committees, see Enterprise-wide Risk Management on pages 75-137 of the 2017 Form 10-K.